wicker/Image-Processing-Pipeline/README.md

 height of the image in pixels
 x and y are convolution operations
   1 - blur
-  2 - edge
+  2 - separable 2d
-  3 - emboss
-  4 - custom
+  3 - custom
 x1 and y1 are the size N of the kernel NxN

 Example:

-./main input.txt 240 320 1 17 2 3 output.txt
+./main input.txt 240 320 1 17 3 3 output.txt

 This reads in the pixels from input.txt into a height*width sized array and sets up the row and column counters.
-There will be two operations, first a blur with kernel 17x17 and then an edge with kernel 3x3.
+There will be two operations, first a blur with kernel 17x17 and then a custom operation with kernel 3x3.
+The custom operation will ask the user to fill the kernel by hand.
 When the program finishes, output.txt will contain the new pixel values.

 ./main input.txt 240 320 1 17 0 0 output.txt